jkriege2/JKQtPlotter/examples/simpletest_functionplot/README.md

-# Example (JKQTPLotter): Plotting Mathematical Functions as Line Graphs {#JKQTPLotterFunctionPlots}
+# Example (JKQTPlotter): Plotting Mathematical Functions as Line Graphs {#JKQTPlotterFunctionPlots}
 ## Basics
 This project (see `./examples/simpletest_functionplot/`) demonstrates how to plot mathematical functions as line graphs.
 The functions may be defined as static C functions, C++ functors or c++ inline functions.
-See [test/simpletest_parsedfunctionplot](../simpletest_parsedfunctionplot) for an example of how to use an internal equation parser provided with JKQTPLotter instead of directly defining functions.
+See [test/simpletest_parsedfunctionplot](../simpletest_parsedfunctionplot) for an example of how to use an internal equation parser provided with JKQTPlotter instead of directly defining functions.

 ## Simple C++ inline function
 The first example shows how to plot a C++ inline function: